 defines \( cl(D) \equiv \text{Closure}(D,\tau ) \)

-lemma (in pmetric_space1) pmetric_space_pmetric_space1_valid:
+lemma (in rpmetric_space) pmetric_space_rpmetric_space_valid:

-shows \( pmetric\_space(\mathbb{R} ,Add,ROrd,\mathcal{d} ,X) \) unfolding pmetric_space_def, pmetric_space_axioms_def, loop1_def using pmetricAssum, reals_loopThe context pmetric_space1 is a special case of context pmetric_space where the fixed objects in pmetric_space map to (in the order defined in pmetric_space) the set of real numbers, real addition, the order relation on reals, the strict order relation on reals, the set of non-negative reals and the set of positive reals.
-The metrics \(d\) maps to the real metrics \( \mathcal{d} \), the carrier of the metric space \(X\) is still \(X\), and the disks from pmetric_space are now called balls in pmetric_space1.
-The notation for right and left division from pmetric_space1 is not used in pmetric_space.
+shows \( pmetric\_space(\mathbb{R} ,Add,ROrd,\mathcal{d} ,X) \) unfolding pmetric_space_def, pmetric_space_axioms_def, loop1_def using pmetricAssum, reals_loopThe context rpmetric_space is a special case of context pmetric_space where the fixed objects in pmetric_space map to (in the order defined in pmetric_space) the set of real numbers, real addition, the order relation on reals, the strict order relation on reals, the set of non-negative reals and the set of positive reals.
+The metrics \(d\) maps to the real metrics \( \mathcal{d} \), the carrier of the metric space \(X\) is still \(X\), and the disks from pmetric_space are now called balls in rpmetric_space.
+The notation for right and left division from rpmetric_space is not used in pmetric_space.

-using pmetric_space_pmetric_space1_valid
+using pmetric_space_rpmetric_space_valid

-locale metric_space1 = pmetric_space1 +
+locale rmetric_space = rpmetric_space +

 assumes ident_indisc: \( \forall x\in X.\ \forall y\in Y.\ \mathcal{d} \langle x,y\rangle = 0 \longrightarrow x=y \)

-lemma (in metric_space1) metric_space_metric_space1_valid:
+lemma (in rmetric_space) metric_space_rmetric_space_valid:

 proof